 Having the right gear and equipment plays a major role in the overall success of bass fishing anglers throughout the world.
-It’s no secret that bass can be caught from the shoreline of most freshwater lakes and rivers across North America, but having a boat opens up a huge amount of possibilities and opportunities as an angler.
+It’s no secret that bass can be caught from the shoreline of most freshwater lakes and rivers across North America, but having a boat opens up many opportunities as an angler.

 With so many different types of fishing boats in existence it’s likely that a beginner might ask the question: what type of boats do bass anglers use?